Best Affiliate Programs for Travel Bloggers

 Stay 22 : Stay 22 makes the jobs of researching, changing and maintaining your hotel booking links less tedious and painful.
 Pools hotel affiliate links into one space where you can track them and automatically replace the broken ones.
 It detects your existing links and its script transfers it to your Stay22 affiliate code.
 Takes 40% commission but it helps me avoid the pain of programs shifting platforms and it has additional AI widget features that help readers discover hotels they are interested in vs specified by my blog.
 It houses Agoda, Booking.com, Expedia and this helped tons when Agoda booted me from their program for not making enough sales and when Booking.com closed its affiliate program.
 Stay22 has been the safety net.
 It’s a MUST for all Travel Bloggers.
 Sign up for their blogger referral program.

 Travel Payouts: Vast library of travel affiliate programs to work with housed under one roof so you can grab affiliate links from one place.
 This is easier than signing up for individual programs and accessing them separately.
 I haven’t found as much traction with them though, because I’ve been too lazy to convert my existing links.
-Instead, I use them for testing smaller affiliate programs whos service I used once but don’t have enough content to make it worthwhile to sign up for the individual affiliate program.
+Instead, I use them for testing smaller affiliate programs whose service I used, but don’t have enough content to make it worthwhile to sign up for the individual affiliate program.
 Unlike Stay22, Travel Payouts doesn’t have an AI script that allows you to effortlessly switch your links to their program.
 TP requires you to use their TP affiliate codes.
-So if you’re on a program they partner with, you have the option to either, stay a partner with that program or switch your link to TP to work through the TP’s program.
+So if you’re on a program they partner with, you have the option to either, stay a partner with that program or switch your existing affiliate links to TP to work through the TP’s program.
 The one thing I notice many content creators use them for is their generous blogger referral program– many new creators or Instagrammers who don’t have a blog, make money simply referring bloggers to them.
 Join TravelPayouts Now.

 Safetywing: Every travel content creator buy travel insurance.
 It’s a given.
 Safetywing is an economical insurance for travelers and nomads.
 The main advertising focus of their affiliate progam is to get fellow travel content creators to sign up for its affiliate program.
 Rather than promoting to travelers, they’ve made a big play for content creators.
 I don’t jive with their ethics.
 They have a good product that many bloggers swear by, but I can’t tell if the blogger actually likes.